jasdumas/ttbbeer/README.md

 ### An R data package of beer statistics from U.S. Department of the Treasury, Alcohol and Tobacco Tax and Trade Bureau (TTB)

 This package provides the data for materials used at U.S. breweries as listed in the [Beer Monthly Statistical Releases](https://www.ttb.gov/beer/beer-stats.shtml).
-The motivation behind this package was to provide an analytic-ready data set as the original data is in PDF format which can be diffcult to read in into R, given the small ecosystem of PDF parsing R packages such as: tm, and tabulizer.
+The motivation behind this package was to provide an analytic-ready data set as the original data is in PDF format which can be difficult to read in into R, given the small ecosystem of PDF parsing R packages such as: tm, and tabulizer.

 ## Installation